 A Chiropodist is only allowed to cut toenails and remove hard skin.
 A Podiatrist is a lower limb and foot specialist.
-This means that their scope of practice extends to dealing with high risk diabetic patients, rheumatology, kids and nail surgery.
-A Podiatrist will also be trained to complete a full biomechanical assessment of the lower limb and foot allowing for further assessment and diagnosis of chronic pain.
+This means that their scope of practice extends to dealing with high risk diabetic patients, rheumatology, paediatrics and nail surgery.
+A Podiatrist will also be trained to carry out gait analysis of the lower limb and foot, allowing for biomechanical assessment and diagnosis of chronic pain.

-Everybody thinks they have really bad feet!
-However rest assure that the Podiatrist will have seen somebody with much worse feet than yourself, so please just relax and don’t worry!
-Additionally remember we love feet, its what we do all day everyday!!
+Everybody thinks they have really bad feet.
+Rest assured that the Podiatrist will have seen somebody with much worse feet than yourself, so please just relax and don’t worry!
+Remember, we work with feet all day and everyday.

 This is not a problem.
 We also believe continuity of care is better if the patient sees the same Podiatrist each time they come as both will be aware of the existing treatment plan that is in place.